United States Park Rangers: Official classification

+A 1956 book by C.B.
+Colby that describes training, equipment, and the responsibilities of park rangers.

 The park ranger position in the federal government began as a series of specialized positions in the miscellaneous series.
 In 1959, the official park ranger position (GS-0025 Park Ranger) was established throughout the federal government. along with its companion series the park technician (GS-0026).
 The park ranger position was designated for "professional" work like management of the park (park ranger (manager)-park ranger (site manager)), or management of division (chief ranger, chief of interpretation).
 The park technician series was designed to handle routine technical skills, i.e., giving walks, talks, patrolling roads, fee collection.

 After years of concern of pay, the National Park Service and the Office of Personnel Management agreed to consolidate the two series into a single group, to be used only for professional positions and temporary or seasonal positions.
 The agreement also required that the park service begin using other appropriate technical series for lower paid positions.
 The protection ranger series was changed to "GL"-0025 in 2005.